rbergm/PostBOUND/docs/source/prototyping.rst

 or skip them entirely (which usually forces the native optimizer of the target database to step in).

 The remainder of this document provides a high-level overview of the available optimization stages.
-To learn more about optimization pipelines, check the `dedicated documentation <core/optimization>`.
+To learn more about optimization pipelines, check the :doc:`dedicated documentation <core/optimization>`.

 Basic Optimization Scenarios